Lands’ End (NASDAQ:LE) Releases Q3 2021 Earnings Guidance

-Lands’ End (NASDAQ:LE) last released its quarterly earnings data on Wednesday, September 1st.
-The company reported $0.48 earnings per share for the quarter, beating analysts’ consensus estimates of $0.42 by $0.06.
-Lands’ End had a net margin of 2.23% and a return on equity of 9.60%.
-On average, equities research analysts predict that Lands’ End will post 1.45 EPS for the current fiscal year.

-An institutional investor recently raised its position in Lands’ End stock.
-Morgan Stanley grew its holdings in shares of Lands’ End, Inc. (NASDAQ:LE) by 463.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 58,005 shares of the company’s stock after purchasing an additional 47,703 shares during the quarter.
-Morgan Stanley owned approximately 0.18% of Lands’ End worth $2,381,000 at the end of the most recent quarter.
-40.96% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Lands’ End stock.
+Wells Fargo & Company MN lifted its holdings in Lands’ End, Inc. (NASDAQ:LE) by 67.9% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 58,922 shares of the company’s stock after purchasing an additional 23,824 shares during the period.
+Wells Fargo & Company MN owned 0.18% of Lands’ End worth $2,419,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 40.96% of the company’s stock.

 Lands’ End, Inc is a multi-channel retailer of casual clothing, accessories, and footwear, as well as home products.
 It operates through the following segments: US eCommerce, Outfitters, Europe eCommerce, Japan eCommerce, Third Party, and Retail.
 The company was founded by Gary C. Comer in 1963 and is headquartered in Dodgeville, WI.